borntofrappe/game-development/Games/Bouncing Android/README.md

 ### Notes

 The approach of a global state machine managing different states is taken directly from the course.
 It is extremely convenient to have a dedicated file in which to update and render the assets for each specific situation.
 In the title screen, show `title.png`.
 In the play state, show and scroll the buildings, show and move the android, the lollipops.

+## Update 8

+Add the score in the top left corner of the play state, and the score state when the android hits the bottom of the screen.

+### Notes

+I specifically mentioned the bottom of the screen as the game is not capable, with the current update, to detect a collision between android and lollipops.

+It is interesting to point out that the `:render` functions of the play and score state are one and the same.
+The difference between the two states boils down to how the play state updates the buildings/android/lollipops to actually move.